harisankar01/Location_Prediction_Website/README.md

 - Terraform
 - Docker

-See the `Devops/Tf` folder to learn how to deploy this website in Linode cloud using **terraform**.
+See the `DevOps/Tf` folder to learn how to deploy this website in the Linode cloud using **terraform**.
 The deployment process is completely automated.
-See frontend and backend folders respectively to view detailed documentations on how the website was developed.
+See frontend and backend folders respectively to view detailed documentation on how the website was developed.

-> You can read about the how deployment is implemented in this website in this [link](https://hariii.hashnode.dev/linode-native-location-prediction-webiste)
+> You can read about the how deployment is implemented on this website in this [link](https://hariii.hashnode.dev/linode-native-location-prediction-webiste)

 # Attribution